EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * For **IoU CSV** define output: EUCROPMAP_2_score.csv in the 'specdeepmap_tutorial' folder.
 * Run the algorithm.

-You can open the predicted Raster and CSV in the EnMAP-Box to inspect the prediction visually and the IoU score per class.
-Mean IoU is ~0,68-0.71 great!
+You can open the predicted Raster and CSV in the EnMAP-Box to inspect the prediction visually and the IoU score per class (Mean IoU is ~0,68-0.71).

    .. figure::  img/6_Deep_learning_mapper_output.jpg